Legg Mason looking at smaller deals, CFO says

-June 6 A newly-recapitalized Legg Mason Inc may buy smaller fund managers that specialize in areas like international investments, equities or alternative assets, a top executive said.
+A newly-recapitalized Legg Mason Inc (LM.N) may buy smaller fund managers that specialize in areas like international investments, equities or alternative assets, a top executive said.

 Investors should not expect a major acquisition, however, Nachtwey said.
 "You won't see us do a transformational type of deal at this stage," he said at the conference sponsored by Keefe, Bruyette & Woods.